List of Florida hurricanes (1950–1974)

-The list of Florida storms from 1950 to 1974 encompasses 85 Atlantic tropical or subtropical cyclones that affected the U.S. state of Florida.
+85 Atlantic tropical or subtropical cyclones have affected the U.S. state of Florida from 1950 to 1974.
 Collectively, tropical cyclones in Florida during the time period resulted in about $7.04 billion (2017 USD) in damage, primarily from Hurricanes Donna and Dora.
 Additionally, tropical cyclones in Florida were directly responsible for 93 fatalities during the period, as well as responsible for 23 indirect deaths.
 Several tropical cyclones produced over 20 inches (500 mm) of rainfall in the state, including Hurricane Easy which is the highest total during the time period.
 The 1969 season was the year with the most tropical cyclones affecting the state, with a total of 8 systems.
 The 1954 and 1967 seasons were the only years during the time period in which a storm did not affect the state.

-The strongest hurricane to hit the state during the time period was Hurricane Donna in 1960, which was the 8th strongest hurricane on record to strike the United States.
+The strongest hurricane to hit the state during the time period was Donna in 1960, which was the 8th strongest hurricane on record to strike the United States.
 Additionally, Hurricanes Easy, King, Isbell, and Betsy hit the state as major hurricanes.